javiroza/ml-the-deuteron/README.md

 In order to generate FIG. 6 in the article we open the script 'error_analysis/wf_variance/var_plot_stdev.py', set the initial parameters and run the file.
 This will generate the figure and store it in 'saved_plots/wf_variance_var.pdf'.

 ![plot](./example_plots/wf_var_stdev.png)

+### Step 7.
+Overfitting quantification
+We open the script 'error_analysis/wf_variance/overfitting_quantification.py' and run the file.
+This action will cause a print out to the console with the values found in TABLE I of the paper.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------